melissapott/FSND_Item_Catalog/README.md

 2. Start the virtual webserver and log in to it.
 3. Navigate to the directory containing the repository.
 4. Enter "python catalog.py" in the server terminal window.
-5. Open a web browser and enter http://localhost:8000 in the URL box.# FSND_Item_Catalog
+5. Open a web browser and enter http://localhost:8000 in the URL box.